 The Constitution Marsh is 270 acres of wetland on the Hudson Valley.
 You can find over 200 species of birds, so it’s great if you love birdwatching.

-Since we did not plan to do any hiking, none of us were in good hiking gears.
+Since we did not plan to do any hiking, none of us were in hiking gears.
 So we attempted the easier loop.
 On the trail, you’ll get to see more of the wetland and a view of the West Point Military Academy across the river.

 Spray TONS of bug repellent before you enter the woods!